CyclotronResearchCentre/bidsme/README.md

 ```
 where `subId` and `sesId` are the subject and session label, as defined by BIDS standard.
 `DataType` is an unique label identifying the modality of data, e.g. `EEG` or `MRI`.
-`seriesNo` and `seriesId` are the unique identification of given recording serie,
+`seriesNo` and `seriesId` are the unique identification of given recording series
 which can be defined as a set of recording sharing the same recording parameters
 (e.g. set of 2D slices for same fMRI scan).

-A generic data-set can be organized into prepeared datase using `prepare` command.
+A generic data-set can be organized into prepared dataset using `prepare` command.
 In addition of parameters cited [above](#gen_cli),
 some additional parameters are defined: